skx/nanoexec/README.md

 Security
 --------

-You'll want to open the port which is used for communication, `4444` in the example(s) above.
+The agents that listen for messages will connect to the master host, and will not themselves listen upon the network.

-You'll want to open that port only to managed nodes, since there is an obvious security risk.
+The master node will have to have a port open for communiction, `4444` in the examples above.
+To restrict the attack surface you'll almost certainly want to open that port only to hosts that you expect to connect to it.

-If you choose a high-port it is not necessary for either the listener or the injector to run as root.
+**NOTE** If you choose a high-port for the connection then it is not necessary to run either the listener or the injector as root.

-If you launch `nanoexec` as root you can configure it to drop permissions to the given user via:
+If you launch `nanoexec` as root you can configure it to drop permissions to the given user via the `--user` argument, for example:

     # ./nanoexec --user=nobody tcp://master.example.com:4444